TylorS/typed/apps/website/content/recipes/svelte.md

 </section>
 ```

-Pass the imported component to `editorPage`. `view` requires a stable unique `id` in its options.
-Use the same ID on the server and browser, and derive distinct IDs from stable keys for repeated instances.
+Pass the imported component to `editorPage`. `view` generates a unique host ID for each rendered island and restores it from server markup during hydration.
+An optional `id` override can provide an application-specific ID; explicit IDs must be unique on the page and match between server and browser.
 It accepts plain props, `Effect`, `Stream`, or `Fx`; a props update preserves the mounted Svelte instance.

 ```ts file="editor-page.ts"
 import type { Component } from "svelte";